The best approximation pair problem relative to two subsets in a normed space: Abstract

 \section{Abstract}

 In the classical best approximation pair (BAP) problem, one is given two nonempty, closed, convex and disjoint subsets in a finite- or an infinite-dimensional Hilbert space, and the goal is to find a pair of points, each from each subset, which realizes the distance between the subsets.
-This problem, which has a long history, has found applications in science and technology.
 We discuss the problem in more general normed spaces and with possibly non-convex subsets, and focus our attention on the issues of uniqueness and existence of the solution to the problem.
-To the best of our knowledge these fundamental issues have not received much attention.
-In particular, we present several sufficient geometric conditions for the (at most) uniqueness of a BAP relative to these subsets.
-These conditions are related to the structure of the boundaries of the subsets, their relative orientation, and the structure of the unit sphere of the space.
-In addition, we present many sufficient conditions for the existence of a BAP, possibly without convexity.
-Our results allow us to significantly extend the horizon of the recent alternating simultaneous Halpern-Lions-Wittmann-Bauschke (A-S-HLWB) algorithm [Censor, Mansour and Reem, The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets, arXiv:2304.09600 (2023)] for solving the BAP problem.
+As far as we know, these fundamental issues have not received much attention.
+We present several sufficient geometric conditions for the (at most) uniqueness of a BAP.
+These conditions are related to the structure and the relative orientation of the boundaries of the subsets and to the norm.
+We also present many sufficient conditions for the existence of a BAP.
+Our results significantly extend the horizon of a recent algorithm for solving the BAP problem [Censor, Mansour, Reem, J. Approx. Theory (2024)].
+The paper also shows, perhaps for the first time, how wide is the scope of the BAP problem in terms of the scientific communities which are involved in it (frequently independently) and in terms of its applications.